apache/apisix/docs/en/latest/plugins/loki-logger.md

 curl -i http://127.0.0.1:9080/hello
 ```

-## Disable plugin
+## Delete the plugin

-To disable the `loki-logger` plugin, you can delete the corresponding JSON configuration from the plugin configuration.
-APISIX will automatically reload and you do not have to restart for this to take effect.
+When you need to remove the `loki-logger` plugin, you can delete the corresponding JSON configuration with the following command and APISIX will automatically reload the relevant configuration without restarting the service:

 ```shell
 curl http://127.0.0.1:9180/apisix/admin/routes/1  -H 'X-API-KEY: edd1c9f034335f136f87ad84b625c8f1' -X PUT -d '